Model Versioning

 string | null | Model architecture family (e.g., "llama", "qwen", "mistral"). |

-parameterCount |
+parameter_count |

 integer | null | Number of model parameters. |

-contextLength |
+context_length |

 integer | null | Maximum context window in tokens.
 Affects max_tokens auto-clamping at the router. |